FLINT announces the appointment of Katrisha Gibson to its Board of Directors and the release of its 2022 Sustainability Report

-/EIN News/ -- CALGARY, Alberta, March 27, 2023 (GLOBE NEWSWIRE) -- FLINT Corp. (“FLINT” or the “Company”) (TSX: FLNT) is pleased to announce the appointment of Katrisha (Trisha) Gibson to its Board of Directors and the release of its inaugural Sustainability Report as part of its ongoing commitment to Environment, Social and Governance (“ESG”) matters.
+CALGARY, Alberta, March 27, 2023 (GLOBE NEWSWIRE) -- FLINT Corp. ("FLINT" or the "Company") FLNT is pleased to announce the appointment of Katrisha (Trisha) Gibson to its Board of Directors and the release of its inaugural Sustainability Report as part of its ongoing commitment to Environment, Social and Governance ("ESG") matters.

 Director Appointment